 "He did a lot of good things to me.
 He's simply a good man."

 "None of them, for Christ's sake!" she cried out loud.
 "Don't resent now!
 You left me when you decided to fight the crime.
-What I was supposed to do, become a nun?" she snorted, stepping back, "I wanted to have my own life, with loving husband and a covey of kids, and I wasn't able to execute the plan with a dead man!"
+What I was supposed to do?" she snorted, stepping back, "I wanted to have my own life, with loving husband and a covey of kids, and I wasn't able to execute the plan with a dead man!"

 Rex closed his eyes and breathed deeply, trying to calm himself down.
 After some seconds he managed to do this and lifted his eyelids.
 Then he placed his gaze at the girl, "I'm asking you right now, like there would be no tomorrow: would you start a whole new life, from now on, with me?"